A grade of "C" or higher must be acheived in all required education courses to earn the Associate of Arts in Teaching degree.

 EDU 235 Educational Technology 3-0-3

 In this course students will learn how to integrate instructional technology into P-12 classrooms.
 Students will study a variety of software programs, presentation technology, telecommunication tools, and assistive technology.
 The focus will also be on social, ethical, legal, and human issues surrounding the use of technology.
-Prerequisite: LAL 101.
-Pre- or Corequisite: EDU 220.
-(FA, SP)
+Prerequisite: LAL101.
+Pre- or corequisite: EDU220.

 EDU 242 Education of Exceptional Learners 3-0-3

 This survey course is an introduction to exceptional learners and their education in grades P-12.
 Students will gain a comprehensive understanding of the characteristics of people with special needs in addition to strategies of educating and including all learners in general education and special education settings.
-Students will research and discuss complex issues related to compliance with state and federal education laws, such as the Individuals with Disabilities Educational Act (IDEA) and the Americans with Disabilities Act (ADA), as well as learn to navigate special education processes, such as referral, eligibility, re-evaluation, and IEPs.
+Students will research and discuss complex issues related to compliance with state and federal education laws, such as the Individuals with Disabilities Educational Act (IDEA) and the Americans with Disabilities Act (ADA), as well as learn to navigate special education processes, such as referral, eligibility, reevaluation, and IEPs.
 This course requires a 15-hour special education field experience component.
-Pre-requisite: EDU220 Foundations of Education in a Diverse Society.
-Pre-requisite: EDU220.
+Prerequisite: EDU220.

 EDU 245 Educational Psychology 3-0-3